 - For degrees or diplomas obtained outside Canada, you must have an educational credential assessment (ECA) from a designated organization, as per IRCC's list of approved organizations.

 - Professional designations, professional licences and/or professional association memberships; and

 - Certification of apprenticeship/certificate equivalent (that is verifiable and comparable to the Canadian education system programs) with details of program structure, courses, length and its administering or regulatory authority.
 In Saskatchewan you may apply to the Saskatchewan Apprenticeship and Trade Certification Commission.

 4. Work Experience Credentials

 You must have a minimum of one year of full-time (minimum 30 hours per week) paid work experience in a skilled occupation over the past ten years related to your field of education.
 Your work experience must be in a high skilled occupation (NOC "0", "A" or "B") that is considered to be in-demand in Saskatchewan at the time of your application.
-Please see the SINP Occupation In-Demand List for the list of eligible occupations.
+Please see Occupations In-Demand and Express Entry Occupation Requirements for more information.

 Proof of Employment

 Submit letters of reference and proof of employment for each job position you have listed for the point assessment grid.
 Letters of reference from your Supervisor or Human Resources Officer must be printed on company letterhead.

 Each letter of reference should indicate the following: